Animation State Editor

 In my graph, the user can select a parent joint, a mask ID, as well as exclude mask IDs, which decide which joints are affected by the layer.

-When an animation layer is being added to the skeletons base layer, it starts at the selected parent joint before iterating over all its child joints, skipping any joints that aren’t in that layers mask and any joints that are in the exclude mask.
+When an animation layer is being added to the skeletons base layer, it starts at the selected parent joint before iterating over all its child joints, skipping any joints that aren’t in that layers mask as well as any joints that are in the exclude mask.

 From the very start, I knew I needed the Animation State Editor to feature a real time preview window, to make iterative work that much easier for game animators.
 The preview window is displayed next to the graph and has features like the Blackboard Testing window, allowing one to test how in-game variables could affect the animations.